This is the user-facing auth configuration. When processed by Gloo, certain configuration types (i.a. oauth, opa)

 If the header exists, append the claim value to the header (true), or overwrite any existing value (false).
 The default behavior is to overwrite any existing value (false).

 your client secret as registered with the issuer.
-This is required unless disable_client_secret is true.
+This is required unless disable_client_secret is true This field has been deprecated and can be set in the client_secret option of client_authentication.

 issuerUrl